m-edal/normet/docs/autodew.rst

     :type estimator_list: list of str, optional
     :param task: Task type ('regression' or 'classification').
     :type task: str, optional
-    :param n_samples: Number of samples for normalization.
+    :param n_samples: Number of samples for normalisation.
     :type n_samples: int, optional
     :param fraction: Fraction of data to be used for training.
     :type fraction: float, optional